secretary-DFs/DF-Documents/althing_2013/motions_musings.md

 (Imogen Smith)

+#### Amendment ####

+[Note: If this motion falls, then this amendment is to be proposed for the following motion too.]

+Three expensed places to Things shall be created on top of the Ctte places and Two event coordinator places.
+These roles are for volunteers not in a specific, expensed role, who are taking part in a short or long term project of value to the Movement, e.g. a local event or part of the campaign.
+Applications can be made for these places to DF committee before the event.
+No application form is needed, only an email to the Chair of DF Committee explaining why the Movement would benefit from giving them a place.

+##### Rationale #####
+Ctte members often don't know until quite late whether or not they can come to a Thing.
+If they can't, Regional Council have first priority for places.
+This means applying for their unused places is difficult.
+Having three certain places from the start will make this process much easier.

+(Louise Delmege)

 ### Motion L ###

 This Althing appreciates the value of the work done by volunteers who are not elected or are elected to non-ctte roles and encourages DF Committee to invite volunteers to be expensed to Things in cases where that would be of significant benefit to their work.